emilmyresten/rtp-proxy/README.md

 The three scenarios are setup with the setup script.
 Just specify the folder in which to store the data as an argument to the script.
 Run with sudo i.e. sudo ./setup_scenario_1.sh 23-04-20.
+To run all scenarios for all playout algorithms automatically in succession run `sudo ./run_all.sh <destination-folder>`